Signs and symptoms of lung cancer

 The superior vena cava (SVC) is a large vein that carries blood from the head and arms back to the heart.
 It passes next to the upper part of the right lung and the lymph nodes inside the chest.
 Tumors in this area can press on the SVC, which can cause the blood to back up in the veins.
 This can lead to swelling in the face, neck, arms, and upper chest (sometimes with a bluish-red skin color).
 It can also cause headaches, dizziness, and a change in consciousness if it affects the brain.
 While SVC syndrome can develop gradually over time, in some cases it can become life-threatening, and needs to be treated right away.

 Some lung cancers can make hormone-like substances that enter the bloodstream and cause problems with distant tissues and organs, even though the cancer has not spread to those tissues or organs.
 These problems are called paraneoplastic syndromes.
 Sometimes these syndromes may be the first symptoms of lung cancer.
-Because the symptoms affect other organs, patients and their doctors may suspect at first that a disease other than lung cancer is causing them.
+Because the symptoms affect organs besides the lungs, patients and their doctors may suspect at first that a disease other than lung cancer is causing them.

 Some of the more common paraneoplastic syndromes associated with small cell lung cancer (SCLC) are:

 - SIADH (syndrome of inappropriate anti-diuretic hormone): In this condition, the cancer cells make a hormone (ADH) that causes the kidneys to retain water.
 This causes salt levels in the blood to become very low.
 Symptoms of SIADH can include fatigue, loss of appetite, muscle weakness or cramps, nausea, vomiting, restlessness, and confusion.
 Without treatment, severe cases may lead to seizures and coma.

 - Cushing syndrome: In some cases, lung cancer cells may make ACTH, a hormone that causes the adrenal glands to secrete cortisol.
 This can lead to symptoms such as weight gain, easy bruising, weakness, drowsiness, and fluid retention.
 Cushing syndrome can also cause high blood pressure and high blood sugar levels (or even diabetes).